wys1024/Multi-type-Data-Adaptive-Semantic-Communication/README.md

 ### 1. What is semantic communication ?

-Semantic communication is an innovative intelligent communication method that achieves real-time and reliable intelligent communication by processing and compressing data at the semantic level.
+Semantic communication is an innovative intelligent communication method that achieves real-time and reliable intelligent communication by processing and compressing data at the **semantic level**.

 ### 2. What problems does semantic communication face?

-Question 1 : The impact of channel quality on transmission quality.
+**Question 1** : The impact of channel quality(**SNR**) on transmission quality.

-Question 2 : The impact of bandwidth limitations on transmission quality.
+**Question 2** : The impact of **bandwidth** limitations on transmission quality.

-Question 3 : Most of the existing semantic communication models are based on a single type of data and cannot use more complex multimedia transmission requirements.
+**Question 3** : Most of the existing semantic communication models are based on a single type of data and cannot use more complex **multimedia** transmission requirements.

 ## B. System structure diagram：